Meijer: 2010s-2020s

 On November 25, 2011, Frederik Meijer died at the age of 91.

 In May 2013, Meijer opened its 200th supercenter, in Swartz Creek, Michigan, followed in July by the first location in the city of Detroit, at the Gateway Marketplace development near the former Michigan State Fairgrounds.
 A second Detroit location opened in June 2015, on the former site of Redford High School in Northwest Detroit.

-In 2014, Meijer became the first retailer to accept both Apple Pay and CurrentC for purchases in its stores and gas stations, despite possible penalties from Merchant Customer Exchange for accepting Apple Pay.
+In 2014, Meijer became the first retailer to accept both Apple Pay and CurrentC for purchases in its stores and fuel stations, despite possible penalties from Merchant Customer Exchange for accepting Apple Pay.

 In 2014, Meijer opened a supercenter in Bowling Green, Kentucky, the chain's southernmost location to date.
 Meijer opened its first locations in Wisconsin in June 2015.
 To help promote itself in Wisconsin, Meijer purchased a distribution center in Pleasant Prairie from SuperValu in 2012, and placed an advertisement along the outfield wall of Miller Park, home of the Milwaukee Brewers, in 2014 in anticipation of the company's expansion into Wisconsin.

 Meijer bought the largely vacant Memorial Mall in Sheboygan, Wisconsin, in March 2015.
 Much of the existing structure was demolished, and replaced with a new store in April 2019.